keeganpaleshi/RMTest/README.md

   isotope).
 When an explicit `tau_{iso}` prior is supplied the tail is automatically enabled even if the mapping omits the isotope, ensuring priors always take effect.
-- `mu_bounds` – optional lower/upper limits for each peak centroid.
-  Set for example `{"Po218": [5.9, 6.2]}` to keep the Po‑218 fit from
+- `mu_bounds` – optional dict mapping isotopes to `[lo, hi]` centroid limits.
+Set for example `{"Po218": [5.9, 6.1]}` to keep the Po‑218 fit

-  drifting into the Po‑210 region.
-Centroid guesses found during peak search are clamped to this range before the fit starts.
+  from drifting into the Po‑210 region.
+Initial centroid guesses found during peak search are clamped to this window before the fit starts.
 - `mu_bounds_units` – interpret the numbers supplied in `mu_bounds` as
   either `"mev"` (default) or raw `"adc"` channels.
-Bounds expressed in ADC are converted to MeV with the current calibration before the spectral fitter runs so that physical parameters (notably the peak amplitudes) remain unconstrained by unit mismatches.
+ADC bounds are converted to MeV with the current calibration before fitting so the user’s ADC intuition never conflicts with the fitter’s MeV model.

 - `sigma_E_prior_source` – one-sigma width of the prior on the common energy resolution parameter.
 When omitted the uncertainty from the